ortexx/qiwi-shop/readme.md

 returns qiwi bill creation url

 ### .beforeCreateBill(billId, data)
-will be called before a bill creation request, but after a hash creation
+will be called before the bill creation request, but after the hash creation

 ### .createBill(data)
 returns promise, create a bill, data options must comply with documentation